GaviBurgin/Q-Projects/README.md

 # Q-Projects

-This repository is for my **risk-neutral quantitative projects**, focused on exploring theoretical frameworks and mathematical models in finance under risk-neutral assumptions.
-These techniques are widely used in the valuation of derivatives, hedging strategies, and market risk assessment.
+This repository is for my **risk-neutral quantitative projects**, focused on exploring finance under risk-neutral assumptions.
+These techniques are widely used in the valuation of derivatives, hedging strategies, market risk assessment, and ensuring arbitrage-free pricing in financial models.
 As I learn and grow, I'll continue adding more projects to deepen my understanding of quantitative finance and its applications.

 ## 📘 Current Project